ysn551/swift-algorithm-club/Linked List/README.markdown

     prev = node(at: index-1)
     next = prev.next

-Secoundary, connects new node to the prev and the next.
+Now insert new node between the prev and the next.

-    new.prev = prev
-    new.next = next

-    prev.next = new
+    new.prev = prev; prev.next = new  // connect prev and new.
-    next.prev = new
+    new.next = next; next.prev = new  // connect new and next.

-Finally, We are getting the fllowing list:

              +---------+         +---------+     +---------+     +---------+
     head --->|         |---//--->|         |---->|         |---->|         |